uavaustin/docs.uavaustin.org/guides/image-rec/src/pytorch/README.md

-# Convolutional Neural Networks
+# Introduction to PyTorch

-This section will introduce you to convolutional neural networks (CNNs).
-The concepts we discuss here form the backbone for the YOLO object detection algorithm.
+This chapter will give you a brief introduction into PyTorch, a fast growing machine learning framework.